peterdalle/swedishtwitter/README.md

 The list contains 278 Twitter accounts from 349 MP's (80 %).
 The list is likely to be incomplete and may contain errors.
 (It's better to store the ID of each Twitter account – if they change username, for example.)

+CSV headers:

+- `Name` is the name of the MP.
+- `Party` is an abbreviation of the party name (M, C, L, KD, S, V, MP, SD).
+- `Twittername` is the @name of the Twitter account.

 ## News media Twitter handles

 [nyhetsmedier-twitter.csv](nyhetsmedier-twitter.csv) contains news media organizations Twitter handles.